cfe-lab/proviral/docs/data_prep.md

 ## Utilizing Example Data for Practice

-For practical understanding and experimentation, visit the directory `./tests/data/example4/` for sample inputs that align with these specifications.
+For practical understanding and experimentation, visit [the example directory](https://github.com/cfe-lab/proviral/tree/master/tests/data/example4/inputs) for sample inputs that align with these specifications.
 Using these samples, you can become familiar with the structure and usage of the input files.
+If you are having issues when downloading the sample inputs, following [these instructions](https://www.wikihow.com/Download-a-GitHub-Folder).

 ---